giuliachiola/super-blog-content/til/vue/add-general-styles-styelguidist.md

 ## The second (I think good?) idea

-Probably there is a better way to do it, but for the moment I'll go with this! 😅
+Probably there is a better way to do it, but for the moment we'll go with this! 😅

-Adding a `vue.conifg.js` file to the Styleguidist project, I can tell to Styleguidist `sass-loader` which style content it has to prepend _before_ the actual component `<style>` content.
+Adding a `vue.conifg.js` file to the Styleguidist project, we can tell to Styleguidist `sass-loader` which style content it has to prepend _before_ the actual component `<style>` content.
 This can be achieved using `sass-loader` [`additionalData`](https://webpack.js.org/loaders/sass-loader/#additionaldata) option

 ```js
 // vue.config.js